 Luneville is 128 kilometres from Strasbourg.

-Baccarat Crystal is known worldwide for its beauty and quality.
-Louis XV authorized the creation of a glassworks in 1764.
-The works became a crystal glassworks in 1817 and were sold to the Compagnie des Cristalleries in 1881.
 The company went from strength to strength, achieving worldwide fame under the name of Baccarat.
 The Musée Baccarat is a crystal glass museum located in the Baccarat factory.
 It is located at 2 rue des Cristalleries in Baccarat It showcases around 1,100 objects.

 Baccarat is 96.9 kilometres from Strasbourg